globus/globus-compute/docs/sdk.rst

 1. Register functions
 2. Register containers and execution environments
-3. Launch registered function on accessible endpoints
+3. Launch registered functions on accessible endpoints
-4. Check the status of launched functions and
+4. Check the status of launched functions
 5. Retrieve outputs from functions

 The SDK provides a client class for interacting with funcX.
 The client abstracts authentication and provides an interface to make funcX API calls without needing to know the funcX REST endpoints for those operations.
-You can instantiate a funcX client as follows.
+You can instantiate a funcX client as follows:

 .. code-block:: python